 Additional Finishing Position Stats

-· Chase Elliott leads all active drivers in the NASCAR in average finishing position at Michigan with a 3.5.
-Below are the top 10 active drivers in the series in average finish at MIS:
+· Kyle Busch (26 series starts) leads all active drivers in the NASCAR Cup Series in average finishing position at Richmond Raceway with a 7.153.

 Richmond Raceway Average Finishing Positions